Coltthatcher/pig-latin/README.md

 code: pigLatin("code")
 Expected output: "odec"

-Test: "it will move the qu to the end of a word starting with 'qu'"
+Test: "it will move the qu to the end of a word starting with 'QU'"
 code: pigLatin("quick")
 Expected output: "ickqu"